hpc/charliecloud/doc-src/faq.rst

 2. This include :code:`CAP_DAC_OVERRIDE`, which enables a process to read/write/execute a file or directory mostly regardless of its permission bits.
-(This is why root isn't limited by permissions.)
+(This is why root isn’t limited by permissions.)

 3. Within the container, :code:`exec(2)` capability rules are followed.
    Normally, this basically means that all capabilities are dropped when